Tuscola boys basketball 'building the brand' with state appearance

 Bozarth singled out some of his players as examples of the "building the brand" culture.

-• Jordan Quinn is probably an all-stater in basketball this year, who's also the quarterback of the Tuscola football team.
+• Jordan Quinn is likely an all-stater in basketball this year, who's also the quarterback of the Tuscola football team.

 • Chris Boyd is the Warriors' starting center.
-He's also an all-state lineman in football, and likely the state champion this year in shot put.
+He's also an all-state lineman in football, and a favorite for the state championship this year in shot put.

 • Colton Musgrave has a baseball scholarship to an area junior college and, he's the Warriors' defensive specialist on the basketball court.